 OPERATION AND MAINTENANCE AGREEMENT

 THIS OPERATION AND MAINTENANCE AGREEMENT (this “Agreement”), dated January ____, 2001 (the “Effective Date”), is between G.L.C.
-CONSULTING SERVICE INCORPORATED, a Florida corporation with its principal place of business in ____________, Georgia (“Operator”), and [ELIZABETHTOWN/ LUMBERTON] POWER, LLC, a Delaware limited liability company with its principal place of business in Houston, Texas (“Owner”).
+CONSULTING SERVICE INCORPORATED, a Florida corporation with its principal place of business in Blairsville, Georgia (“Operator”), and [ELIZABETHTOWN/ LUMBERTON] POWER, LLC, a Delaware limited liability company with its principal place of business in Houston, Texas (“Owner”).
 Operator and Owner are referred to herein, individually, as a “Party” and, collectively, as the “Parties.”

 R e c i t a l s: